This site uses Google Analytics. By continuing to browse, you authorize us to place a cookie for audience measurement purposes. Learn more

 Toriki is graduated from EDHEC Business School, Lille and has a Master in Science in Strategy, Consulting and Digital transformation.

-Peter holds the designation of CFA as well as a Master of Actuarial Science from the University of Waterloo, and a Master of Economics from Budapest University of Economic Sciences.
+Peter is CFA® charterholder and holds a Master of Actuarial Science from the University of Waterloo and a Master of Economics Degree from the Budapest University of Economic Sciences.

 Julia is co-founder and Chief Strategy Officer of Meridiam Infrastructure as well as sitting on the Executive Committee.
 She also sits on the investment committees of the Meridiam funds.
 In addition, Julia was recently named as a Commissioner on the UK’s National Infrastructure Commission.
 She is also a non-executive director at the Emerging Africa Infrastructure Fund, Infraco Asia Investments based in Singapore and Infraco Africa Investments.
 She is a member of the Advisory Board of Glennmont Partners, a fund focussed on renewable energy and a Visiting Professor at the Bartlett School, University College London.